 Yes, we put Jon & Vinny’s on quite a lot of our guides.
 Yes, it was also the first spot we wrote down when we were brainstorming for this one.
 In fact, we wrote it down before we started brainstorming, because you don’t need a brain to know that Jon & Vinny’s is perfect for literally everyone and literally every eating situation you might find yourself in.
 You will never have eaten that spaghetti bolognese too many times.

 Do you hate feeling like you’re on the set of a Nancy Meyers movie (complete with the giant glasses of wine)?
-Then you’ll definitely hate A.O.C., with it’s stunner of a patio, dimly-lit dining room, and the best damn roast chicken in the greater Los Angeles area.
+Then you’ll definitely hate A.O.C., with it’s stunner of a patio, dimly-lit dining room, and very solid roast chicken.
 Also, if you hate private dining rooms that feel like a cozy ski lodge crossed with a wine cellar, then you’d hate having your next very fancy dinner here.
 If you hate life, then you’ll definitely hate A.O.C.

 Nothing bad can happen at Republique.
 You can come here for a solo weekday breakfast, a long lunch with a big group, or a sexy date and you will leave thinking that life doesn’t get any better.
 Except if you value your money, because they will take that from you.
 Sorry Janet Jackson, but the best things in life are not free.